Travel jobs are becoming more prominent these days.

 12. Professional Nanny

 A professional nanny works with children irrespective of age and can offer expert services for specific groups or children with special needs.
-An experienced nanny provides education, developmental activities, care for the children, and supports the parents.
+An experienced nanny provides education and developmental activities, cares for the children, and supports the parents.

 A nanny will perform tasks such as creating a safe environment for the children, doing their laundry, bathing, and dressing them, among other activities.